-The National Council, with support from the Conrad N. Hilton Foundation, developed a 2-year learning community, the Reducing Adolescent Substance Abuse Initiative, to help providers systematically implement an SBIRT protocol to address substance use among adolescents (ages 15 – 22) receiving services for an emotional disturbance or psychiatric disorder.
+The National Council, with support from the Conrad N. Hilton Foundation, developed a two-year learning community, the Reducing Adolescent Substance Abuse Initiative (RASAI), that took place from Oct.
+1, 2014 – Sept.
+30, 2016.
+The goal was to help providers systematically implement a Screening, Brief Intervention and Referral to Treatment (SBIRT) protocol to address substance use among adolescents ages 15 to 22 receiving services for an emotional disturbance or psychiatric disorder.

-The National Council provides technical assistance and training to the participating sites in the following areas:
+The RASAI project provided technical assistance and training to the participating sites in the following areas:

-The primary objectives of this 2-year multistate initiative are to assist organizations in developing strategies that will:
+The primary objective of this two-year multistate initiative was to assist organizations in developing the following strategies:

-Allow for the development of comprehensive monitoring and evaluations of Learning Community participants
+- Allow the development of comprehensive monitoring and evaluations of learning community participants.

 California Council of Community Mental Health Agencies (State Lead)